gregvissing/frontrowgreg-blog/src/posts/5-things-every-good-website-documentation-manual-needs.md

   - documentation
   - skills
 ---
 An unfortunate reality of website projects is that it will need to be maintained, in the future, by the client without the developer's supervision.
-To avoid future website maintenance complaints or concerns I decided that the documentation would need to include the following five important assets
+To avoid future website maintenance complaints or concerns I decided that the documentation would need to include the following five important assets:

-1. Pretend documentation is intended for the user who has never touched this CMS
+1. Pretend documentation is intended for the user who has never touched this CMS.
+2. Include clear instructions for updating all parts of website.
+3. Give administrator confidence and ownership of any part of website that could be updated.